EmileAlbert/Tutorials/src/electronics/pcb/3_Motor_Board.md

 the signal for the motor but in any case each motor has to be linked to the bus.
 A role of the board is this connection via a SPI connector.

 ### Getting Started
-To simplify the tutorial, we will use an arduino UNO AU LIEU DU ATmega328 microcontroller.
-The reason why we use a ATmega328 alone is the size of the system.
+To simplify the tutorial, we will use an arduino UNO instead of ATmega328 microcontroller.
+For the robot, the reason why we use a ATmega328 alone is the size of the system.
 The microcontroller and its oscillator are sufficient for our application and take less place on the robot.
 However, in this tutorial, we will use the arduino UNO to slightly simplify manipulation.

 Regarding the regulation, the following code implements the PID regulator.
 Its parameters were found after experimentation.
-It depends of the motor and the load.
+It depends on the motor and the load.
 We simply adjusted the parameters until the motor behaviour was the expected one. (mr. Marchand knows the methodology ;) )

 The blocks of the system are described below :

 * Encoder

 The encoder sends the rotation information to the controller.
 In our code, we used the _Encoder.h_ library to handle it.
 At this moment, we have the velocity of the wheel in rad/s.

 * Motor control

 The H bridge is used for power two motors at the same.
 One the left side of the board there are all control pins (PWM and DIR for the two motors) and power supply of command (5V).
 On the other side of the board, you have the motor output and the motor power supply (24V).

 ```cpp
 #includes <Wire.h>